 For my daughter I have bought an old microwave cart that she keeps in her room.
 The top part is where her tv sits, second shelf is where her vcr/dvd is on and the bottom shelf is where she keeps her vcrs at (she is autistic and loves to watch her videos and also she always tears the cover off of therm.
-She can but them back that way or all over her cart.
-It has wheels so I can move it and it works great for us.

 I have over 400 VHS movie tapes.
 I want to display them in my den with my TV and my 500 books.
 I have a small room.
 I would like to do this cheaply.

 I would use a couple of bookcases.
 You can get the tall ones at walmart for around $30

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.

 I have a stack of VCR tapes that haven't been watched yet.
 Previously they were bumped into and knocked out of order, so I'd like to prevent that from occurring again.

 Is there some kind of a holder that would permit me to stack them, one on top of the other, in a vertical order, removing the oldest from the bottom and placing the most recently recorded ones on the top?
 Any other suggestions?

 I don't know if you want to purchase a holder or make something, and also how many tapes are you talking about?
 Unfortunately most holders in stores are now sized for DVD not VHS tapes for VCRs.
 They will still work but there is some waste.
 I had a similar problem a few years ago.
 I had the bottom shelf of the TV cabinet to store them but they kept flopping all over all the time.